lxqt/screengrab/README.md

 ## LICENSE

 Screengrab is licensed under the GPL v2.
-See file LICENSE in docs directory for more information
+See file COPYING in the source directory for more information.

 ## Copyright